 About four times more stars are visible in the night sky over the Palos Preserves than in the City of Chicago as measured by Adler Planetarium, which partnered with the Forest Preserves to pursue the Urban Night Sky Place designation.
 The Palos Preserves, historically known as Mt.
 Forest Island, is part of the largest area of protected natural land in Cook County.
 The Urban Night Sky Place houses only four buildings in its 6,662 acres, and satellite radiance data show that the region emits nearly 1,000 times less light than downtown Chicago.

-To measure and document the light levels in the Palos Preserves, the Adler Planetarium worked with teens in its Far Horizons Stratonauts program to use specially designed cameras, built by students and volunteers at the Adler, across Chicago and in the Forest Preserves to quantify the nighttime sky in the region.
+To measure and document the light levels in the Palos Preserves, the Adler Planetarium worked with their teen interns to use specially designed cameras, built by students and volunteers at the Adler, across Chicago and in the Forest Preserves to quantify the nighttime sky in the region.
 The students also used satellite data and images from astronauts on board the International Space Station for the application.

 Working with the Adler Planetarium, the Forest Preserves created a light management plan as part of the Urban Night Sky Place application for the Palos Preserves.
 With a combination of timers, shielded fixtures and night sky friendly LED lighting, we further reduced the limited amount of artificial light in the area’s buildings and parking lots while maintaining safety and visibility.

-Locations in the Palos Preserves close by sunset, so visitors who want to enjoy the night at this Urban Night Sky Place should keep an eye out for guided nighttime programming in the Palos Preserves or book a night of camping at Camp Bullfrog Lake.
+Locations in the Palos Preserves close by sunset, so visitors who want to enjoy the night at this Urban Night Sky Place should keep an eye out for astronomy programs or book a night of camping at Camp Bullfrog Lake.
 Daytime visitors can still enjoy the vast areas of uninterrupted woodlands, prairies, savannas and wetlands from the extensive Palos Trail System.